© Bank of America Corporation. All rights reserved.

 Time crunch aside, all too often the financial deck is stacked against women of all ages.
 For starters, the pay gap remains a stubborn stumbling block.
-In 2018, women earned 85% of what men earned, according to a Pew Research Center analysis.1 “Very few women push back on salary offers compared to men,” Sabbia says.
+In 2020, women earned 82.3% of what men earned, according to the U.S. Bureau of Labor Statistics.1 “Very few women push back on salary offers compared to men,” Sabbia says.
 “That has huge implications when it comes to your ability to save.”
 Boning up on negotiating skills can help turn the tables.

 Complicating matters, the career breaks many women take to care for family give them fewer years to fund a retirement plan.
-Career interruptions also cause women to lose potential raises and can reduce how much they’ll collect from Social Security.
+Career interruptions also can cause women to lose out on potential raises and reduce how much they’ll collect from Social Security.
 When you earn less, you have less to save—and the natural inclination is to guard it by choosing investments that are more conservative.
-Over the long haul, those investments tend to have a lower growth potential.
+Over the long haul, conservative investments tend to have lower growth potential.

-“As a result, women—who have a longer life to look forward to and fund—can end up with smaller nest eggs, and they deeply regret not having invested more,” says Kirstin Hill, chief operating officer at Merrill Lynch Wealth Management.
-“Something as simple as making sure we take advantage of critical wealth escalators, like company matches in our 401(k)s, in the same way that men do, can help us become more financially secure.
+“Women tend to live longer—which means there is much to look forward to but also a longer life to fund,” says Kirstin Hill, chief operating officer at Merrill Lynch Wealth Management.
+“Something as simple as making sure we take advantage of critical wealth escalators like company matches in our 401(k)s, in the same way that men do, can help us become more financially secure.

-“So can working with an advisor who understands women’s different financial journeys and can help you create a portfolio that has the potential to last your lifetime,” she adds.
+“So can working with an advisor who understands women’s different financial journeys and can help you create a portfolio that has the potential to last your lifetime.
+With all the change happening in our world, taking control of your financial future starts with a conversation,” she adds.
 “Financial independence is a goal worth pursuing.
 It can unlock doors for us to achieve all of our aspirations, as professionals, as entrepreneurs, as policy influencers, as single women, as mothers, as partners and spouses.”

 Watch the video